Waubay Chain of Lakes, South Dakota, USA

 - Statistics / Weather / Helpful Links

 Looking for Waubay Chain of Lakes cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Waubay Chain of Lakes, in the Glacial Lakes & Prairies Region of northeast South Dakota, is a stunning example of nature’s triumph over human settlement.
 What was as recently as 1930 a series of shallow glacial lakes has enlarged until it is nearly all one huge water body, called Waubay Lake.
 Land where once lay the individual Hillebrands, Spring, Grenville Slough, North and South Waubay Lakes is now melded via flooding into one huge liquid expanse.
 The relentless rising flood ignores farm fields and lakefront property lines as it continues to march toward engulfing Minnewasta, Bluedog, Rush and Little Rush Lakes into its voracious reach.